dhk3136/facial-emotion-visual-detection/README.md

 # Human facial emotion detection - a seven-category CV classifier

 ### Overview
 Human emotion detection is a downstream task of Computer Vision.
 Classification of human emotions remains a difficult endeavor for ML and CV practitioners despite major advances in both network architectures and algorithms.
 Just a few years ago, SOTA scores hovered around the 0.37 accuracy mark.
+For good reason, human emotion detection still is considered a nascent practice.
+In part because human emotions are so complex, but perhaps even mores the links and correlations between or among emotions are expected to overlap in a fluent way rather than a strict classification.
+Yet, this early research is crucial as the use cases in real-life situations can range from police interrogation to psychiatric evaluation to social abuses of an overdetermined way to see how one might feel about another (e.g., a first date).

 ### Purpose
 This project attempts to build upon past work to achieve higher marks in accuracy using a keras CNN implementation.
 The task is to accurately classify seven different emotions from the given images: Angry, Sad, Happy, Fear, Disgust, Surprise, and Neutral.